 The vacio is well marbled, and has firm fiber with a well defined grain, as the muscles of the belly of the cow are subject to substantial effort.
 Because of not being that tender it was underestimated in the era of tasteless filet mignon.
 Now, because of its flavor and its fat, it is rediscovered as one the best Argentinan beef cuts.

-The vacio outside Argentina is normally cut into steaks and cooked on pans on high heat.
-However, at a true Argentinian steakhouse, the vacio has to be grilled in one single piece (over a kg of weight) on the wood fired or charcoal parrilla.
+The vacio outside Argentina, especially in the US, is normally cut into steaks and cooked on pans on high heat. and served as a vacío steak.
+However, at a true Argentinian steakhouse, the vacio has to be grilled in one single piece (over 2 kg of weight) on the wood fired or charcoal parrilla.
 It is a lot better to grill the full cut if you plan to slow cook it Argentinian style so it does not losses the juice inside.

 Vacio Argentine beef cut nomenclator description